Souleye (hip-hop artist): Soul School (2019)

-Hunting Teardrops and Disguised as Tomorrow (2021–Present)
+Hunting Teardrops and Disguised as Tomorrow (since 2021)

 He followed up that album with 2021's hunting teardrops, once again working with painter Rob Prior on the cover.
 The album spun off a number of hit singles and music videos for songs like "Ghost Steps", "Incredible Hulk", "Fireside", "Doorway to the Future" and "Time's Game".

 The following year, Souleye released the single 'Emergency", featuring Morissette on the song's chorus.
 Shortly after, he enlisted veteran music producer ill.GATES to make a remix of the song.
 It became his most streamed song to date.

 On March 3, 2023, Souleye released his 12th full-length studio album, Disguised As Tomorrow, which features some of his most dynamic and ambitious tracks yet, including collaborations with Esjay Jones, fellow rappers Big Samir and Main Flow, and singer/songwriter and activist Lila Rose.
 The album has spurred a half dozen singles, including "Human Spirit", "Letter To The Old Me", "The Unheard", "Protected", "Weight of Your Soul", and "Exit the Maze", as well as "Emergency".

 Disguised As Tomorrow was inspired by the COVID-19 pandemic and explores the idea that the 'tomorrow' we may anticipate for ourselves may not always be the one that comes to pass.
-The sound is a departure from the lighter tone of hunting teardrops, with much darker and heavier sounds for a more sonically complex musical journey.
-It has received tremendous praise from critics, some calling it 'album of the year' and "a whole-hearted masterpiece".
+The sound is a departure from the lighter tone of hunting teardrops, with much darker and heavier sounds.
+It received praise from critics.
+Daily Music Spin called it 'album of the year' and Stero Stickman said it was "a whole-hearted masterpiece".

 Personal life

 Souleye and singer-actress Alanis Morissette married on May 22, 2010.
-Their son Ever was born on December 25, 2010, their daughter Onyx on June 23, 2016, and their son Winter on August 8, 2019.
+They have three children.